shapovalova-portfolio-projects/coffeescript-application/README.md

 # Portfolio
 Authour: Anastasiya Shapovalova

-In order to build project (Node JS, npm are required):
+In order to build project (Node.JS, npm are required):
 1. Clone or download project.
 2. From project folder run in command line: npm i && npm i gulp